Registration Number : NDH 959

 Bodywork (until 1965) : Brush H30/26R

 342 was one of a batch of 10 Sunbeam F4s that entered service between October and December 1951 which replaced the 10 Sunbeam MS2’s (155 -164) dating from 1933.
 Between 1951 and 1959 these vehicles predominantly worked Walsall’s share of the joint service to Wolverhampton.
 However, in 1959 they were ousted from this route by eight second-hand trolleybuses purchased from Hastings.

-342 was originally a conventional rear-entrance double-deck trolleybus but she was used in an experiment that was completed in 1965 whereby the chassis was lengthened using motorbus components and the body was suitably adapted to become a 65-seat capacity vehicle.
+342 was originally a conventional rear-entrance double-deck trolleybus but in 1965 she was used in an experiment whereby the chassis was lengthened using motorbus components and the body was suitably adapted to become a 65-seat capacity vehicle.
 This was the only vehicle in this batch so treated.

-In May 2006 342 was taken to undercover storage at a local farm and remained there until 2011 when she returned to Sandtoft to take part in the BTSs 50th anniversary celebrations.
+In May 2006 342 was taken to undercover storage at a farm in Thorpe-In-Balne and remained there until 2011 when she returned to Sandtoft to take part in the BTSs 50th anniversary celebrations.

-342 remained at Sandtoft until 2016 when under cover accommodation was at a premium, which resulted in its return to the local farm, where it remains.
+342 remained at Sandtoft until 2016 when under cover accommodation was at a premium, which resulted in its return to the farm at Thorpe-In Balne, where it remains.
 It is now awaiting its turn to be restored to operational condition.